aditya123473892/wagtail/Google-Season-of-Docs-2023.md

 ### Getting involved

-Our application is currently pending review.
-To reach out, please contact [@thibaudcolas](https://github.com/thibaudcolas) or [@vossisboss](https://github.com/vossisboss) on the [Wagtail Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack) or via email.
+Our application has been accepted.
+Interested?
+Fill in our [expression of interest form](https://wagtail.org/gsod-apply/) so we get in touch.
+For any other request, please reach out to [@thibaudcolas](https://github.com/thibaudcolas) or [@vossisboss](https://github.com/vossisboss) on the [Wagtail Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack) in the [#gsod channel](https://app.slack.com/client/T0K33F93J/C051ERV9F9Q).

 ## Proposal: Create Wagtail developer onboarding tutorials